maniaplanet/documentation/maniascript/conventions.md

 ---
 layout: static
 title: ManiaScript style contention
-description: ManiaScript style contention
+description: ManiaScript style convention
 ---

 ## File

 * ManiaScript files MUST use **LF** line ending.
 * ManiaScript files MUST use UTF-8 encoding without BOM.
+* ManiaScript files names MUST use CamelCase.
+* ManiaScript files extension MUST be `.Script.txt`

+## Settings

+* Settings names MUST be prefixed by `S_`
+* ALL settings MUST use CamelCase.

+## Constants

+* Constants names MUST be prefixed by `C_`
+* ALL constants MUST use CamelCase.

 ## Variables

-* Global variable names MUST be prefixed by `G_`
+* Globals variables names MUST be prefixed by `G_`
 * ALL variables MUST use CamelCase.
+* Variables declared `for` something MUST be prefixed to avoid name collision.
+* `netwrite` and `netread` variable MUST be prefixed by `Net_`

 ## Functions

 * Functions argument MUST start with an underscore (_) and start with upper case.
-* Functions MUST be prefixed with an identifier followed by an underscore (_).
-Usually the name of the library.
 * Opening braces for functions MUST go on the same line, and closing braces MUST go on the next line after the body.
 * Private function MUST be prefixed by `Private_`

 ## Control structures

-Control structures are: if, else if, switch, while, foreach.
+Control structures are: if, else if, else, switch, while, foreach, for.

 * There MUST be one space after the control structure keyword
 * There MUST NOT be a space after the opening parenthesis